-Widely practised for health and relaxation purposes, Yoga is an all-encompassing, ancient spiritual discipline which includes breathing control, meditation and the adoption of specific bodily postures.
+Widely practiced for health and relaxation purposes, Yoga is an all-encompassing, ancient spiritual discipline which includes breathing control, meditation and the adoption of specific bodily postures.
 That’s all good and well, you may be thinking.
 But what can it do for me?
 Good question!
-Let’s take a look at some of the many benefits of Yoga.
+Let’s take a look at some of the many benefits of doing Yoga.

 One of the most noticeable benefits of Yoga is improved flexibility.
 During your first class, you may struggle to touch your toes.
 Over time, your muscles become more and more flexible, and those impossible poses will literally be in your reach.
 All Yoga poses stretch and strengthen both upper body and lower body muscles, thereby increasing mobility and reducing stiffness.
 Some of the best poses to achieve this are Padangusthasana, Baddha Konasana and Balasana.

-Building body awareness is one of the benefits of Yoga.
-So, if you’re practising Yoga regularly, you will soon become aware if you’re slumping or slouching, and naturally adjust your posture.
+Building body awareness is one of the benefits of doing Yoga.
+So, if you’re practicing Yoga regularly, you will soon become aware if you’re slumping or slouching, and naturally adjust your posture.
 Building up strength and flexibility naturally improves your posture, so Yoga helps you walk taller – literally.
 Bharata and Iyengar Yoga specifically focus on spine alignment and posture correction.

 Build core strength